PavelPZ/riverpod_navigator/README.md

 ### And in the middle is RiverpodNavigator

-RiverpodNavigator reacts to changes of the input states (ongoingPathProvider, userIsLoggedProvider in this case) and updates the output state accordingly.
+RiverpodNavigator reacts to changes of the input states (ongoingPathProvider, userIsLoggedProvider in this case) and updates the output state (navigation stack) accordingly.

 How is it done?